How to Visualize A Customer-Centric Strategy

 Putting the customer first begins from the conception of the product and in many cases, it involves designing a product around the way a customer may interact with it.

-Using user flow diagrams you can map out the identified customer needs in a systematic manner and create a detailed representation of each stage of their interaction with it.
+Using user flow diagram tool you can map out the identified customer needs in a systematic manner and create a detailed representation of each stage of their interaction with it.

 User flows are most commonly used by product and UX teams and provide a way of thinking about design that centers around a customer, their needs and desires.